-- 1.-1.
-During the information session the complainant or respondent may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomes-only hearing. available options for resolution.
-Options for resolution will be scheduled no sooner than five days after the information session, unless a student waives their right for a resolution to be scheduled sooner. - 2.
-2. The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any complainants and respondents, and the totality of the circumstances... - a.
-An alternative resolution process will only be considered if both a complainant and respondent mutually agree.
-An alternative resolution process may be considered incases falling under the jurisdiction of the Title IX Compliance Policy. - 3.
-If a respondent elects either a no-contest resolution or informal hearing to resolve the allegation and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a no-contest resolution process or conduct the informal hearing as the hearing administrator or schedule the informal hearing or no-contest resolution process to take place within a reasonable time.
-In cases involving a complainant, the administrator will gather the necessary information and conclude the no-contest resolution or informal hearing within a reasonable time.
-A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Compliance Policy is not permitted. resolution or schedule the resolution to take place within a reasonable time.
-Options for resolution will be scheduled no sooner than five days after the information session, unless a student waives their right for a resolution to be scheduled sooner. - b.
-4. A formal hearing process will be utilized if elected by the respondent or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
-If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy.

-- c.
-An outcomes-only hearing may be utilized when a student has been found guilty or at fault in a criminal or civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority. - 5.
-In cases involving a complainant, the administrator will gather the necessary information and conduct an appropriate resolution within a reasonable time. - 3.6.
+- 1. During the information session the complainant or respondent may view all materials related to the case, review procedural standards, and discuss available options for resolution. - 2.
+The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any complainants and respondents, and the totality of the circumstances. - 3.
+If a respondent elects to resolve the allegation and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a resolution or schedule the resolution to take place within a reasonable time.
+Options for resolution will be scheduled no sooner than five days after the information session, unless a student waives their right for a resolution to be scheduled sooner. - 4.
+A formal hearing process will be utilized if elected by the respondent or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
+If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy. - 5.
+In cases involving a complainant, the administrator will gather the necessary information and conduct an appropriate resolution within a reasonable time. - 6.
 When a respondent has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.